Megaminx: Variations

 The Megaminx puzzle itself is produced in several variations by many different manufacturers, most of which also produce other types of WCA and similar rotating puzzles.
-Among the most common areas of variation in construction are puzzle/piece size and weight, specific shades of the face colors, the presence and prominence of tactile aids such as ridges or dimples to aid grip and rotation, the ability and method of adjusting the puzzle's tolerance and tension between pieces and, as has become common in rotating puzzles of this type, the presence and strength of magnets within the pieces, which aid in keeping the various faces of the puzzle aligned to reduce lock-ups due to multiple faces being partially rotated.
+Among the most common areas of variation in construction are puzzle/piece size and weight, specific shades of the face colors, the presence and prominence of tactile aids such as ridges or dimples to aid grip and rotation, the ability and method of adjusting the puzzle's tolerance and tension between pieces, and the presence and strength of magnets within the pieces, the latter of which aids in keeping the various faces of the puzzle aligned to reduce lock-ups due to multiple faces being partially rotated.

 Color variations of the Megaminx are common, to the extent that WCA rules for scrambling the Megaminx detail how to proceed if the default starting orientation (white on top, green in front) is not possible due to color replacement or rearrangement.
 A popular modification on 12-color Megaminxes is to change the color of the face opposite the white face from its default grey to black.
 This is a trivial modification for traditional "stickered" puzzles with a black base color for pieces (simply remove the stickers and, if each face must have stickers for competition use, replace them with a set of black stickers cut to fit); for "stickerless" puzzles using multiple colored plastics, most manufacturers produce a set of the required pieces in black plastic, and the puzzle can be partially disassembled to replace the pieces of any face.
 This color change increases the contrast between this face, which usually forms the last unsolved layer, and the colors of adjacent faces, which aids in pattern recognition and thus the correct selection of algorithms to solve the last layer.
 Other color modifications are less common, but as long as each face has a visually unique uniform color, the puzzle is legal, so solvers are free to rearrange puzzle colors at their discretion.